sanjaylegha/react-notes/README.md

 Custom hooks are versatile tools in React that empower developers to write cleaner, more modular code by encapsulating and reusing logic across components.
 They are particularly effective in scenarios involving state management, side effects, and complex component behavior.

-# Explain forwardRef
+# forwardRef
-Certainly!
 The `forwardRef` function in React is a powerful utility that allows you to pass refs through a component to one of its child components.
 This is particularly useful when you need to access the DOM of a child component or a deeply nested component.
 Here’s an in-depth explanation:

 ### What is `forwardRef`?